klix-app/klix-developer-documentation-website/docs/api.md

 ## API usage in recurring payment scenario

-### Recurring payment step by step guide
+### Recurring payment step-by-step guide

 1. Create an initial purchase with recurring flag set to `true` (see `"force_recurring": true` in [example](#create-an-initial-purchase-to-register-card-for-subsequent-recurring-payments)) in order to register payment card details for subsequent use in recurring payments.
-Created purchase `id` and `checkout_url` will be returned in response.
-Redirect customer to `checkout_url` and Klix will handle a payment process.
+Created purchase `id` and `checkout_url` will be returned in a response.
+Redirect customer to `checkout_url` and Klix will handle the payment process.
 Store this initial purchase `id` on your side as a recurring payment token and use it later on to charge a customer payment card (see `<Recurring payment token>` placeholder in [example](#charge-customer-card-as-a-recurring-payment)).
 If purchase created in previous step is paid by customer then card details are successfully captured for subsequent use.
 2. Once customer card should be charged in a form of a recurring payment new purchase should be created via API by specifying amount that needs to be charged and transaction description.
 This time `force_recurring` should be `false` or can be omitted at all (see [example](#create-recurring-payment)).
 In this case only purchase `id` returned in response should be used in next step (see `<Purchase id of recurring payment>` placeholder in [example](#charge-customer-card-as-a-recurring-payment)).
 Note that `checkout_url` should not be used.
 3. Created purchase should be charged via API call.
 Note that both newly created purchase `id` created in step 2 and recurring payment token (purchase `id`) created in step 1 should be passed to this API end-point (see [example](#charge-customer-card-as-a-recurring-payment)).

-### Request examples
+### Recurring payment request examples

 These are simple request examples that illustrate Klix API usage.
 Always use [API Reference](https://portal.klix.app/api) as a single source of truth.
 Note that `<Brand ID goes here>` and `<Secret key goes here>` should be replaced with actual `Brand ID` and `Secret Key` received from Klix contact person.